Guide for Hikers : What to Wear on Hiking Trail

 Kushma

-In the Parbat district of Nepal, 57 kilometres from Pokhara, you will come across the world’s second-highest bungee jump(from a suspension bridge).
-However, another prime attraction here is the Yantrik pool, which is a half-kilometre cable car ride.
+In the Parbat district of Nepal, 57 kilometers from Pokhara, you will come across the world’s second-highest bungee jump(from a suspension bridge).
+However, another prime attraction here is the Yantrik pool, which is a half-kilometer cable car ride.

 The Gupteshwor Cave near Kushma is also a great place to visit.
 Moreover, a huge stalagmite here is believed to be the revered ‘Shivalinga’ and worshippers flock to this site as a pilgrimage.